Sandhya Nagaraj

 Sandhya Nagaraj (born 30 August 1988) is an Indian former professional tennis player.

 Nagaraj has career-high WTA rankings of 511 in singles, achieved on 17 July 2006, and 581 in doubles, set on 14 May 2007.
-She has won 1 singles and 2 doubles titles on the ITF Women's Circuit.
+She won one singles and two doubles titles on the ITF Women's Circuit.

-In 2006 Her only WTA Tour main draw appearance came at the Kolkata she partnered with countrywoman Isha Lakhani in the doubles event.
-But first round lost Ukrainian Yuliya Beygelzimer and Yuliana Fedak.
+In 2006, her only WTA Tour main-draw appearance came at the Kolkata where she partnered with countrymate Isha Lakhani in the doubles event.
+However, they lost in the first round to Ukrainian players Yuliya Beygelzimer and Yuliana Fedak.